 If you are interested in similar breeds, look into these to compare:

-There are many dog breeds from which to choose.
-With a little research, you can find the right one to bring home.
+With a little research, you can find the right breed of dog to bring home.